menu

 Occupations and Workforce

-Borden is a blue-collar town, with 38.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Borden is generally considered to be a blue-collar town.
+38.32% of the Borden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Borden is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Borden who work in management occupations (10.05%), office and administrative support (9.81%), and food service (6.31%).

 Setting & Lifestyle

-Borden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Borden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Demographics